redhat-openstack/website/source/rdo/matrix.html.md

 title: Project matrix
 ---

-# What's in RDO, Packstack, and TripleO
+# What's in RDO, Packstack, and TripleO(pre-Antelope)

 If you are interested on what's the purpose of each OpenStack project, consult the [Project navigator](https://www.openstack.org/software/project-navigator/)